pitt-crc/crc-service-portal/docs/install/python.md

 ## Upgrading Application Versions

+API upgrades are handled by the Python package manager.
+System services should be taken offline before upgrading to a new version.

+!!! danger
+    Always ensure the production database is backed up before applying application updates.

-!!! important
+!!! note
-    The `keystone-server` systemd configuration defined above defined to start on demand.
+    The `keystone-server` systemd configuration outlined above is defined to start the API server on demand.
-    When taking the system offline, it is best to also prevent incoming traffic from the upstream proxy.
+    When taking the system offline, it is best to also prevent system restarts by stopping incoming traffic from the upstream proxy.
-    This is achieved in the example below by stopping the proxy.
-    If the proxy is forwarding traffic to multiple locations, this can also be achieved by modifying the proxy config and restarting the `nginx` service
+    This is achievable by or by modifying the proxy config and restarting the proxy service

 === "pipx (recommended)"